tektutor/kubernetes-oct-2022/Day1/README.md

 eecfa4ad6752   ubuntu:16.04   "/bin/bash"   About a minute ago   Up About a minute             c1
 </pre>

-## Finding more details about the container
+## ⛹️‍♂️ Lab - Finding more details about the container
 ```
 docker inspect c1
 ```